Protecting Your Rights

-At Nichols & Green PLLC, our lawyers represent Virginia drivers and out-of-state motorists who have been ticketed for speeding, reckless driving (which is a criminal charge) and other traffic offenses.
+At Nichols & Green, our lawyers represent Virginia drivers and out-of-state motorists who have been ticketed for speeding, reckless driving (which is a criminal charge), and other traffic offenses.
 When defending a speeding ticket, our goal is always to minimize or eliminate the consequences of a ticket and keep our client’s driving record clean.
 As lawyers who handle hundreds of traffic tickets each year, we know exactly how to deal with yours.

-If you are unsure about how to proceed with a Virginia speeding ticket, you should know several important things:
+If you are unsure about how to proceed, you should know several important things:

 - There are at least 13 different types of speeding tickets in Virginia.
 There are also countless local county and town ordinances related to speeding, and in Virginia’s national parks, federal speed laws apply.
 Not all speeding tickets are the same, and not all drivers are affected in the same way by a ticket.